-Most of them immediately respond with - "doing advertising" or "running PPC campaigns".
+Most of them immediately respond with either - "doing advertising, locally" or "running PPC campaigns".

-OK, so there's nothing wrong with that at all, but then I ask, "What about SEO?"
+OK, so there's nothing wrong with doing either of those things, but then I ask, "What about SEO?"

 The response I usually get is this - "SEO is too technical, too time-consuming, and doesn't provide immediate results".